denissb/denissb.github.io/_posts/2016-02-27-angular2-dynamic-lazy-loading.markdown

 });
 {% endhighlight %}

-During this process the following steps are performed by AsyncProvider in app/main.ts:
+During this process the following steps are performed by AsyncProvider:

 1. html is extracted from the body of the root component (provided in index.html)
 2. The extracted html is analysed for custom tags